awcator/DevOpsJourneyWithArchLinux/postfix.md

 # request cloudproiver for PTR record
 # use https://dnschecker.org/ to track DNS record changes

+#and the send mail to gmail it should be sent
 ```

 # Part 2: Configuring IMAP/POP3 server